KathyReid/osdc-2015-presentation/transcript.md

 The key takeaway here is that you need to understand what sort of general shape your career will have, and which different technical, interpersonal and conceptual skills you need to acquire to get to the next level.

 Ideally, what I'd like to see over time is a standard way of representing open source career archetypes - as a kind of planning tool.
-Tools such as the Skills For the Information Age take an enteprise-wide view of the IT skills needed to successfully run an IT organisation, and I'd like to see something like that developed to help support open source career development.
+Tools such as the Skills For the Information Age take an enterprise-wide view of the IT skills needed to successfully run an IT organisation, and I'd like to see something like that developed to help support open source career development.

 ---